 Depreciation is recognised in the profit or loss on straight line basis to write off the cost or valuation of each asset to its residual value over its estimated useful life.
-Freehold land is not depreciated.
 Leased assets are depreciated over the shorter of the lease term and their useful lives.